-Magna designs, engineers and manufacture components, assemblies, systems, subsystems, and modules for original equipment manufacturers ("OEMs" or "automobile manufacturers") of vehicles and light trucks.
+Magna designs, engineers and manufactures components, assemblies, systems, subsystems, and modules for original equipment manufacturers ("OEMs" or "automobile manufacturers") of vehicles and light trucks.
 As a Tier 1 supplier, we source subcomponents from Tier 2 and other sub-suppliers, which are integrated into the products sold by us directly to OEMs.
 Due to the number and complexity of the products we manufacture, Magna's supply chains consists of a substantial number of suppliers globally, the composition of which changes within each calendar year and from year to year.

-In 2023, we had approximately 10,000 direct materials/goods suppliers (representing approximately 7,000 supplier parent entities), with approximately 1,300 such suppliers providing goods/commodities directly to Canada.
-Our top categories of materials/goods purchased in Canada for the fiscal year ended 2023 were: steel (approximately 22%); stampings (approximately 22%); electronics (approximately 10%); resins/plastics (approximately 11%); and aluminum (approximately 5%).
+In 2024, we had approximately 9,700 direct materials/goods suppliers (representing approximately 6,600 supplier parent entities), with approximately 1,300 such suppliers providing goods/commodities directly to Canada.
+Our top categories of materials/goods purchased in Canada for the fiscal year ended 2024 were: complete modules (14%); steel (approximately 13%); electronics (approximately 13%); stampings (approximately 10%); resins/plastics (approximately 9%); die castings (approximately 4%); and aluminum (approximately 4%).